LarmaxHarkerX/Texture-Font-Factory/README.md

-> [!WARNING]\r\n> This application is currently in beta.
-Features and stability may change; do not use in production.\r\n\r\nA desktop tool to generate texture fonts for the Etterna Rebirth theme.
+> Warning: This application is currently in beta.
+Features and stability may change; do not use in production.

+A desktop tool to generate texture fonts for the Etterna Rebirth theme.
 Inspired by Texture-Font-Generator-2020-Squirrel releases and reimplemented in Python with PySide6 and QFluentWidgets.

 ## Installation (Windows)
 - Install the latest Python (3.11+ recommended).